vivekbahl2021/github-actions-workshop/labs/03-custom-workflow.md

 # Custom Workflow

-In this lab you will customize the existing workflow to trigger when a change is made to the labs folder on the main branch.
+In this lab you will customize the existing workflow to trigger when a change is made to the src folder on the main branch.
 You will also add steps to the workflow to use an action that greets Mona the Octocat.

 > Duration: 10-15 minutes